 - Restores the \$302.4 million ongoing General Fund cut made to the university in 2020-21. - Approves the May Revision proposal to provide a \$173.2 million ongoing General Fund base increase. - Provides \$67.8 million ongoing General Fund in 2022-23 to support 6,230 new California students. - Creates a nonresident reduction plan at UC Berkeley, UCLA and UC San Diego.
-Provides \$31 million ongoing General Fund in 2022-23, \$61 million ongoing General Fund in 2023-24, and \$92 million in 2024-25 to reduce nonresident enrollment to 18% of the undergraduate student body, replacing about 900 nonresident students with California students annually. - Rejects the Governor's Budget proposal to tie increased funding to the requirements that UC increase online courses and provide an equity gap report. - Modifies the Governor's Budget proposal to provide \$15 million ongoing General Fund to support student mental health services and student technology needs, to only support student mental health services. - Modifies the May Revision proposal to move the UCOP budget line item into the main campus budget item.
-Allows the move for one year and includes language stating that the Legislature will review the UCOP budget before determining where it should be placed in the 2022 Budget Act. - Approves the May Revision proposal to provide \$45 million one-time General Fund to support the UC Davis animal shelter program. - Provides \$22.5 million one-time General Fund to support the Student Academic Preparation and Educational Partnerships (SAPEP) program. - Approves the Governor's Budget proposal to increase funding for the UC PRIME program by \$12.9 million ongoing General Fund.
+Provides \$31 million ongoing General Fund in 2022-23, \$61 million ongoing General Fund in 2023-24, and \$92 million in 2024-25 to reduce nonresident enrollment to 18% of the undergraduate student body, replacing about 900 nonresident students with California students annually. - Rejects the May Revision proposal to provide \$1 billion one-time General Fund to create the Learning-Aligned Employment program. - Rejects the Governor's Budget proposal to tie increased funding to the requirements that UC increase online courses and provide an equity gap report. - Modifies the Governor's Budget proposal to provide \$15 million ongoing General Fund to support student mental health services and student technology needs, to only support student mental health services. - Rejects the May Revision proposal to move the UCOP budget line item into the main campus budget item. - Modifies the May Revision proposal to provide \$45 million one-time General Fund to support the UC Davis animal shelter program.
+Instead provides \$22.5 million for the animal shelter program, and \$22.5 million to support the Student Academic Preparation and Educational Partnerships (SAPEP) program. - Approves the Governor's Budget proposal to increase funding for the UC PRIME program by \$12.9 million ongoing General Fund.
 Adds reporting language requiring UC to report on how this funding was used and the outcomes it achieved. - Approves the May Revision proposal to provide \$15 million one-time General Fund to support for the University of California Los Angeles Labor Center facility.